Feared Uzbek Jihadists behind deadly Pakistan airport attack

 Ethnic Uzbek fighters in Pakistan are the remnants of a once-powerful Islamic Movement of Uzbekistan (IMU), a Jihadist group set up in the early 1990s with the aim of toppling Uzbek President Islam Karimov and setting up a Sharia state in the former Soviet Central Asian state.

-Squeezed out of Uzbekistan by Karimov's increasingly hardline tactics, IMU militants trickled out of the country throughout the 1990s and eventually joined forces with the Taliban fighting U.S.-led forces in neighboring Afghanistan.
+Squeezed out of Uzbekistan by Karimov's increasingly hardline tactics, IMU militants trickled out of the country throughout the 1990s and eventually joined forces with the Taliban fighting U.S.-led forces in neighbouring Afghanistan.

 The IMU was all but destroyed in the first years of fighting that followed the 2001 invasion of Afghanistan, experts say, but its fighters later regrouped and settled alongside Taliban commanders in Pakistan.
 Now it is once again a formidable force.